Skip to main content

 Testing Errors

-• Poor sample collection: Contaminated samples give false readings
+• Poor sample collection - Contaminated samples give false readings

-• Ignoring seasonal variations: Test in both wet and dry seasons
+• Ignoring seasonal variations - Test in both wet and dry seasons

 Maintenance Oversights

-• Ignoring electrical components: Creates fire hazards
+• Ignoring electrical components - Creates fire hazards and system failures

-• Skipping professional inspections: Miss developing problems
+• Skipping professional inspections - Miss developing problems before they become emergencies

 System Management